ubports/docs.ubports.com/porting/introduction/Intro.rst

 Porting methods
 ---------------

+This guide documents three different porting methods, which we call: **Full system image method**, **Halium-boot method**, and **Standalone kernel method**.
 When porting based on Halium-7.1 there is only one available method to follow.
 However, the change in architecture introduced with Android 9 (Halium-9.0) entailed changes in porting method, clearing the way for different courses of action.
-This guide describes the Halium-7.1 method of porting, as well as two main methods for porting based on Halium-9.0 or later.

 Porting based on Halium-7.1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This version of Halium requires building both the boot image (halium-boot.img) and the full device specific system image (system.img) from source and installing these together with the UBports root file system (rootfs).
+**The full system image method:** This version of Halium requires building both the boot image (halium-boot.img) and the full device specific system image (system.img) from source and installing these together with the UBports root file system (rootfs).

 Porting based on Halium-9.0 (and later)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^